mbridak/not1mm/README.md

 ## Changes of note

+- [23-5-29] Hide CATEGORY-OVERLAY in Cabrillo file if set to N/A.
 - [23-5-28] Fixed Dupe check on TAB.
 - [23-5-27] Fixed frequency in the ADIF output.
 Corrected WPX contact points.
 - [23-5-26] Fixed Dark Mode on Ubuntu.
 Removed the crappy dark css theme and the code to load it.
 OOPS.
 Fixed some stuff.